Traditional Chinese Herbs and Acupuncture for Treating IBS and ColitisTom Fung, R.Ac., R.TCMP August 1, 2019

-- This is a very difficult disease to treat – I often teach or/and incorporate meditation training such as “Qigong” to my patients.
-The victims must train daily.
+This is a very difficult disease to treat – so I often incorporate meditation training such as “Qigong” to my patients, who benefit greatly from this.

-- Diet advice: hot porridge such as millet porridge is also recommend for daily diet (contact me for the recipe).
+* Diet advice: hot porridge such as millet porridge is also recommended for daily diet (contact me for the recipe).

-- Cold drink and cold food must be avoided.
+* Cold drinks and cold foods must be avoided.